Summary

 25 Minute(s)

-Moving from reading example blackout poems to creating their own poetry, give students time to peruse newspaper articles and choose one to use as a mentor text for their own blackout poems.
+Transition to slide 10 and review the Blackout Poetry instructional strategy with students.
+Tell students that they will be moving from reading example blackout poems to creating their own poetry.
+Allow time for students to peruse newspaper articles and choose one to use as a mentor text for their own blackout poems.

 Extend